magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 Lucy (tenant, startled): “I—I—I… I’ll pay next week, I promise—”

 Bella (as the nosy neighbour, leaning in conspiratorially): “Oh, Mr. Landlord, I saw her buying cookies yesterday.
-Fancy cookies.
+Fancy cookies!
 Clearly she has money.
 She just doesn’t respect you.”

 (Joseph gasps in mock outrage, pointing at Lucy like a judge about to deliver a sentence.)